cweiske/jsonmapper/README.rst

         public function getGeoCoords()
         {
-            //do something with the $street and $city }
+            //do something with $street and $city
+        }
     }
     ?>